State confirms third positive case of COVID-19 in Pottawattamie County; Iowa total now up to 179

 The Page County patient is recovering at home in isolation, according to Page County Public Health.
 An investigation into the case by Page County Public Health was completed on March 25.

-Any individuals who have come into close contact with the cruise individuals has been advised to go into self-quarantine for 14 days and monitor their symptoms, officials said.
+Any individuals who have come into close contact with the cruise individuals have been advised to go into self-quarantine for 14 days and monitor their symptoms, officials said.

 “While this is Page County’s first case, it may not be the last, and that’s why we encourage all residents to continue to make prevention a priority,” said Page County Public Health Director Jessica Erdman.